What are the shelter hours for adoptions?

 What is the adoption process like?

 When you visit our shelter, you will complete a survey that helps our adoption counselors find the right pet for you/your family.
-We want you to find a pet that has the best chance for success in your household so we take into consideration such things as your schedule, children, other pets, prior pet history and experience, activity level, outdoor space (for dogs), emergency preparedness and the financial responsibilities of caring for a pet.
+We want you to find a pet that has the best chance for success in your household so we take into consideration such things as your schedule, children, other pets, prior pet history and experience, activity level, outdoor space (for dogs), and the financial responsibilities of caring for a pet.
 While we do allow same-day adoptions, please keep in mind that it may take more than one visit to find the right pet.
 After meeting an animal, you have the option to place a hold until the next business day.
 This is helpful if you need to ready your home, do a dog introduction, introduce other family members or just have time to decide if the animal is the right fit.

 Does the League for Animal Welfare do animal holds?